pactflow/terraform-provider-pact/docs/resources/user.md

 This resource manages the lifecycle of a user.

+!> **This resource only works for Pactflow Cloud users, and is not compatible with the use of SSO providers (e.g. Google, SAML).
+That is, it will create users separate to any external Identity Provider you have configured**

 See https://docs.pactflow.io/docs/user-interface/#settings---users for documentation on managing users within Pactflow.

 ## Example Usage